ircv3/ircv3-specifications/extensions/multiline.md

 The only defined capability key so far is:

-* `max-bytes` - This defines the maximum allowed total byte length of multiline batched content *REQUIRED*
+* `max-bytes` - This defines the maximum allowed total byte length of multiline batch, as defined below *REQUIRED*
-* `max-lines` - This defines the maximum allowed number of lines in a multiline batch content *RECOMMENDED*
+* `max-lines` - This defines the maximum allowed number of lines in a multiline batch *RECOMMENDED*

 Only the last parameter of PRIVMSG and NOTICE are counted toward `max-bytes`; not origin, command, or target.